destinygg/destinypositions/docs/politics.md

 - Move people to take politically effective action.
 - Exemplify my political and ethical values in the way I live my life.

-## "Omni-Liberalism"

-In politics, it can be useful to know which particular ideology someone subscribes to.
-However, I do not fall perfectly in-line with any particular ideology.
-I describe myself as an *Omni-Liberal*, which is a made-up, tongue-in-cheek term to encapsulate the general position of:

-1. Having the core values of liberalism (e.g. freedom and equality).
-2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

-I don't feel dogmatically attached to any particular form of government or economic system.
-If it can be demonstrated that some economic system (socialism, capitalism, etc...) can consistently produce better economic and social outcomes for a given society, that would be the economic system I would advocate for.
-As of right now, I believe that free markets with strong social safety nets (see: [Scandinavia](https://en.wikipedia.org/wiki/Nordic_model)) are the most effective way of achieving these ends.

 ## Philosophical Axioms and Consistency

 I think that political positions should be the result of a consistent system — namely, an underlying ethical and epistemic framework.
 My personal system starts with the axiom of wanting to maximize my own well-being, and then from there, I build out an altruistic mindset to maximize the well-being of others around me.
 [This video](https://www.youtube.com/watch?v=N-eTcjGsK08) is the beginning of an attempt to explain how I try to build my political positions from my more fundamental values.